joellord/handson-tekton/README.md

 ```

 ## Pipelines

-Tasks are nice but you will usually want to run more than one task.
+Tasks are useful, but you will usually want to run more than one Task.
 In fact, tasks should do one single thing so you can reuse them across pipelines or even within a single pipeline.
-For this next examples, you will start by writing a generic tasks that will echo whatever is passed in the parameter.
+For this next example, you will start by writing a generic task that will echo whatever it receives in the parameters.

 ```yaml
 apiVersion: tekton.dev/v1beta1